die-lautmaler/rasa_components/README.md

 # lautmaler rasa components
 A package for some rasa pipeline component implementations to be shared among projects
-The main branch targets rasa 2.8.x
+The main branch targets rasa 3.2.7 now, 2.8.x moved to its own branch

 # StringMatchIntentClassifier
 A simple string matching intent classifier that can take its own set of training data.